Is it your dream to be famous on YouTube?

 A user or a bot refreshes a video many times.
 If you buy YouTube views, the system might detect and remove them.
 Watch bots are of little to no use.

-A website has an embedded video on it and is set to play automatically.
-YouTube counts embedded views only if the user plays the video all by themselves.
+A website has an embedded video and is set to play automatically.
+YouTube counts embedded views only if the user plays the video alone.
 Forced plays do not constitute a view.

 Within a day, YouTube counts only 4 to 5 views per account.
 Also, 30 minutes between consecutive plays of the same video is a must.